dervishe-/GenBerry/README.md

 **kernelbuilder** will retrieve the kernel sources: https://github.com/raspberrypi/linux , the notro drivers for fbtft: https://github.com/notro/fbtft , compile them and install them.
-(You can also provide an already created .config file to customize your kernel.
+(You can also provide an already created .config file to customize your kernel).

 **portage2squash** will retrieve the portage-latest archive, verify its signature, make a squashfs archive with it.

-**portageupdate** will update the portage tree on the rPi as a cronjob every sunday at 23h59 The system contain no swap space, /var/log and /tmp are tmpfs.
+**portageupdate** will update the portage tree on the rPi as a cronjob every sunday at 23h59

+The system contain no swap space, /var/log and /tmp are tmpfs.

 ##You will need: